Weekend at Bernie's II: Reception

-Weekend at Bernie's II earned mostly negative reviews from critics, earning a 10% approval rating on Rotten Tomatoes, based on 29 reviews.
-The website's consensus reads, "It would appear to be all but impossible to make a worthwhile sequel to a comedy about a corpse's exploits—odds Weekend at Bernie's II never comes close to beating."
-Audiences surveyed by CinemaScore gave the film a grade of "C+" on scale of A+ to F.
+Audiences surveyed by CinemaScore gave the film a grade of "C+" on a scale of A+ to F.

 Hal Hinson of The Washington Post wrote: "If the premise of the first film was mindless and repetitive, it's doubly so this second time around."
 Entertainment Weekly gave it a grade of "F".

 David Rooney of Variety called it "a mildly diverting farcical caper."
 Stephen Holden of The New York Times gave the film 3 out of 5 and praised Terry Kiser for his performance: "Through it all, Mr. Kiser, who says not a word, exudes the foolish amiability of a partygoer who is beyond plotzed and is living in a private world of his own."

 Box office

-The movie grossed $12,741,891 in the US and Canada.
+The movie grossed $12,741,891 in the U.S. and Canada.

 In popular culture

 Weekend at Bernie's II is mentioned in the eighth season episode of Seinfeld, "The Comeback".
-The movie is featured in the staff picks shelf at a video rental store, under "Gene's Picks".
+The movie is featured in the staff picks shelf at a video rental store under "Gene's Picks".
 Kramer recommends it to Elaine (as "a hilarious premise") instead of a staff pick by "arthouse goon" Vincent.
-Elaine rents it, only to be disappointed and eventually yell "Bernie's dead, you morons!" at the television while watching it.
+Elaine rents it only to be disappointed and eventually yell "Bernie's dead, you morons!" at the television while watching it.

-Similarly, in an episode of NCIS a character who needs to establish an alibi is too embarrassed to say which film he had been watching.
-The team assume he was watching a porn film, but he eventually admits it was Weekend at Bernie's II, to which film geek Agent DiNozzo says, "Even worse."
+Similarly, in the NCIS episode "Deception", a character who needs to establish an alibi is too embarrassed to say which film he had been watching.
+The team assume he was watching a porn film, but he eventually admits it was Weekend at Bernie's II to which film geek Agent DiNozzo says "Even worse."

 The movie is referenced in the How I Met Your Mother episode "How Lily Stole Christmas" when Ted attempts to insult Lily for having a poor sense of humor.
 "Remember that time we heard her laughing, and we thought she was watching Weekend at Bernie's but it turned out she was watching Weekend at Bernie's II!"
 This movie is also referenced in the How I Met Your Mother episode "Weekend at Barney's".

-Beavis and Butt-Head references this movie in the episode "Most Wanted", where the main characters watch a commercial for the movie Weekend at Bernie's Part 7, which features the tag line "Bernie's still dead, and he's stiffer than ever!"
+Beavis and Butt-Head references this movie in the episode "Most Wanted" where the main characters watch a commercial for the movie Weekend at Bernie's Part 7 which features the tagline "Bernie's still dead and he's stiffer than ever!"
 Bernie is shown being visibly decaying at this point.